NPaugust/cloud-ci-showcase/README.md

 npm run dev
 ```

-Visit `http://localhost:8080/status` to see the JSON payload.
+Visit `http://localhost:8080` to see the UI and `http://localhost:8080/status` for JSON payload.

 ## Testing & Quality